bhushanrocks412/bhushantest/README.md

 - langCode -> Language Code
 - RequestedBot - > requestedBot type (ie. “CONVERSATIONBOT” or “FAQBOT”)

+Note: you can get above Values(ie:authtoken,userAccesstoken) by calling login Api which is demonstated in demo app.

 2.3) Set colours & icons from parent app to the botSDK using the below method